CamStan/test-docs/unifycr-docs/docs/testing.rst

 .. note::

+    The the posix mountpoint envar, ``CI_POSIX_MP``, is set up inside ``$SHARNESS_TRASH_DIRECTORY`` automatically and cleaned up afterwards.
-    The envar ``CI_POSIX_MP`` is set up automatically, but can be set before running the integration tests as well.
-If setting this, ensure that it's a location that exists on the allocated nodes where the tests will be run.
+    However, this envar can be set before running the integration tests as well.
+    If setting this, ensure that it is a shared file system that all allocated nodes can see.

 ------------